Cultural depictions of lions: Islamic traditions

 In both Arab and Persian culture, the lion is regarded as a symbol of courage, bravery, royalty and chivalry.
 The depiction of lions is derived from earlier Mesopotamian arts.
 Islamic art commonly manifests its aesthetic elements predominantly in Islamic calligraphy, floral and geometric decorative patterns, since Islamic religious tradition discourages the depictions of humans and living creatures in sculptures.
 Through Persian arts miniatures and paintings, however, the depictions of humans and animals survives.
 In al-Andalus (Muslim Spain), lion statues as supporters and waterspouts of fountains were built around 10th-century Cordoba, such as in the palaces of Madinat al-Zahra and Munyat an-Na'ura, as well as in the Maristan of Granada and in the Court of the Lions of the Alhambra in the 14th century.
 Animal motifs were also commonly used in stone-carved decoration in Anatolian Seljuk architecture (12th–13th centuries) and images of lions were favoured in this context.
 Examples include the lion reliefs on the Döner Kümbet tomb (c.
 1275) and the lion-head carvings on the Sahabiye Madrasa (c.
 1267), both in Kayseri, and two reliefs of a lion fighting a bull on the Great Mosque of Diyarbakir.

+The epithet Asadullah ("Lion of Allah") is ascribed to two of the Prophet Muhammad's closest companions - Hamza and Ali, both for their prowess and valour.
+Because of its association with Ali, the epithet holds particular relevance in Shia Islam.
+This has been especially the case since the Safavid conversion of Iran to Shia Islam, after which the Lion and Sun became not just a symbol of Persia or its monarchy, but also their particular association with Shia Islam.
+However, with its revival by Safavids, the Lion and Sun became a popular motif throughout Persianate cultures, not just among Shias.
+For example, the motif was also used by the Mughal Empire.